snowflakedb/snowflake-sqlalchemy/README.rst

 Key Pair Authentication Support
 -------------------------------------------------------------------------------
-Snowflake SQLAlchemy supports the key pair authentication leveraging Snowflake Connector for Python.
-See `Using Key Pair Authentication <https://docs.snowflake.net/manuals/user-guide/python-connector-example.html#using-key-pair-authentication>`_ about how to set up the keys.
+Snowflake SQLAlchemy supports key pair authentication by leveraging its Snowflake Connector for Python underpinnings.
+See `Using Key Pair Authentication <https://docs.snowflake.net/manuals/user-guide/python-connector-example.html#using-key-pair-authentication>`_ for steps to create the private and public keys.

-The private key parameter is passed through :code:`connect_args` as follows.
+The private key parameter is passed through :code:`connect_args` as follows:

     .. code-block:: python